 Stidvent Partners is a consulting business based in Austin, Texas serving clients throughout the country.
 With a deep and broad understanding of the public and private sectors, Stidvent Partners help clients navigate the intersection of mutual interests public policy, business initiatives, and philanthropic efforts.

 Veronica "Ronnye" Vargas Stidvent

 Veronica “Ronnye” Vargas Stidvent is the president of Stidvent Partners and a contributing consultant to the Grayline Group.
 Through twenty years of experience building strategic alliances and executing in high-pressure environments, Ronnye has seen the power of connecting organizations and individuals to reach common goals.
 She has the unique ability to identify opportunities, connect multiple stakeholders, and drive results.
-She helps her clients identify the nexus among public policy, business initiatives, and philanthropic efforts deliver results to advance their priorities.
+She helps her clients identify the nexus among public policy, business initiatives, and philanthropic efforts to develop proposals, leverage public policies to advance their priorities.
 She also works with clients to craft and execute their corporate citizenship initiatives.

 Her breadth and depth of expertise and network reflect a career that spans the government, corporate, and non-profit sectors.

 Ronnye developed and implemented policy at the highest levels of the federal government.
 In 2003, she served in the White House as Special Assistant to the President for Policy, where she coordinated and developed a wide variety of policy issues with the President’s senior advisors, Cabinet Secretaries, and agency staff to advance the President’s policy agenda.
 After unanimous confirmation by the U.S. Senate in 2004, she served as Assistant Secretary for Policy at the U.S. Department of Labor, where she worked on the agency’s regulatory agenda.
 While at the Department, she was tasked with leading the Administration’s efforts on comprehensive immigration reform.
 Previously, she served as Special Assistant to the Administrator in the Office of Information Regulatory Affairs in the Office of Management and Budget (OMB).
-She possesses the rare experience of developing and reviewing federal rulemaking at the agency level, the OMB, and the White House, giving her a rare and valuable perspective that she shares with her clients.
+She possesses the rare experience of developing and reviewing federal rulemaking at the agency level, the OMB, and the White House, giving her a valuable perspective that she shares with her clients.